Decoding Noise in Nanofluidic Systems: Adsorption versus Diffusion Signatures in Power Spectra: Discussion and Conclusions

 In this paper, we have derived expressions for the power spectrum of particle number fluctuations in a minimal confined system with adsorption and diffusion.
 By comparing our analytical results to simulated data, we have demonstrated that our expressions are valid over a wide range of parameters.
 We have investigated fluctuations in the number of bound, free, and total number of particles, finding remarkably different behavior across these quantities for a given parameter set.
 This highlights one of the main results of our investigation, namely, that the pure diffusion and pure adsorption components do not add up linearly in the PSD.

 Spectra show a number of characteristic scalings that reflect key physical mechanisms and properties of the system, as outlined in Table~\ref{tab:scalings}.
 By considering the 1D case, we have also eliminated the effect of geometry on scaling \cite{gravelle2019adsorption,robin2023disentangling} and significantly simplified interpretation of the results.
-Interestingly, our analytic results indicate that there are only a small number of robust scalings which emerge directly from physical mechanisms, with slopes of $-1/2$, $-3/2$, and $-2$ respectively.
-Observations of other scalings are the result of intermediate transitions between regimes or combination of two physical processes.
+Interestingly, our analytic results indicate that there are only a small number of robust scalings which emerge directly from diffusive and adsorption mechanisms, with slopes of $f^{-3/2}$ and $f^{-2}$ respectively.
+Observations of other scalings are the result of intermediate transitions between regimes.
 The scaling of the power spectra thus also provides valuable insight into the dominant mechanism generating number fluctuations across different frequency ranges.

 While our model is clearly simplistic, the diversity of results highlights how subtle and convoluted a PSD signal can be, and justifies the use of basic theoretical models to de-convolve PSD traces.
 Having at hand knowledge of when two corners and two slopes may be present, we can move on to investigate more complex systems.
 Such extensions could include more advanced geometries, which could be investigated for instance by adding another 1D line corresponding to the reservoirs \cite{marbach2021intrinsic}.
 Separately, we can carry out similar characterization of the 1D system after incorporation of other physical processes: for example, particle-particle interactions or a driving force in the channel.
 This would more accurately represent particles flowing through the channel under an applied electric field or pressure gradient, as is often the case in nanoporous or microfluidic experiments, and would open the door to probing non-equilibrium systems.